lispeak/lispeak/README.md

 - Grammar is fully described in TypeScript
 - Grammar is based on functions
 - Grammar development is git-based

-- Every sentence is S-expression
+- Every sentence is an S-expression
 - Every sentence can be spoken
 - Every sentence can be executed on computer

 - Every word morphology is based on symmetries of the group theory
 - Language is fully compatible with any natural language (you can use words from your language)
 - Language sounds well